dylan-lang/opendylan/documentation/getting-started/source/console.rst

     For documentation on a command, use:  HELP command For a complete list of commands, use: SHOW COMMANDS

-For full documentation on a command, use: ``HELP /COMMAND command``.

 Then, to examine the ``OPEN`` command, type::

     > help open